Tailor: Generating and Perturbing Text with Semantic Controls: Creating Perturbations with

 \section{Creating Perturbations with \sysname}

-With \sysname, we can create diverse perturbations by varying controls in inputs.
-Given an original sentence, we transform it to an input for \sysname by extracting its semantic parses, masking arguments we wish to modify (as well as the predicate), and adding their control codes to the input header.\footnote{External semantic role labelers can be used when gold annotations are not available.
-Our experiments use the opensourced implementation of the SRL predictor from \citet{shi2019simple}: \url{https://demo.allennlp.org/semantic-role-labeling}.} Then, we modify the derived input for \sysname to generate perturbed sentences.
-While the input can be modified arbitrarily to control generation, we provide an easily-extendable set of macros that capture several common themes in the literature.
+With \sysname, we can create diverse perturbations by modifying input controls.
+Given an original sentence, we transform it to an input for \sysname by extracting its semantic parses,\footnote{External semantic role labelers can be used when gold annotations are not available.
+Our experiments use the opensourced implementation of \citet{shi2019simple}: \url{demo.allennlp.org/semantic-role-labeling}, with a test F1 of 86.5 on the Ontonotes 5.0 dataset~\citep{pradhan-etal-2013-towards}.} masking spans we wish to modify, and providing their control codes.
+Then, we modify the {control codes} in the input to generate perturbed sentences with \sysname, filtering out degenerate ones.

-\paragraph{Primitive perturbation operations.} Perturbations in existing NLP literature broadly fall under three categories.
-First, \emph{syntactic rewriting} primarily involves shuffling text to create paraphrases~\cite{zhang-etal-2019-paws} or adversarial examples~\cite{iyyer2018adversarial}.
-We implement such shuffling through operations that perturb predicates.
-For example, \optag{CHANGE\_VVOICE} would preserves surface-level sentence meaning.
-Further, \optag{CHANGE\_IDX}, which perturbs placements of blank tokens, can be used to reshuffle textual fragments, whereas \optag{SWAP\_CORE} and \optag{CHANGE\_CONTENT} can be used to swap text fragments from different arguments to reshuffle text in meaning-changing ways.
+\paragraph{Primitive perturbation operations.} We provide an easily-extendable set of perturbation macros, which capture three common types of perturbations in prior work, shown in Table~\ref{table:optag}: First, \emph{syntactic rewriting} primarily involves shuffling text to create paraphrases~\cite{zhang-etal-2019-paws} or adversarial examples~\cite{iyyer2018adversarial}.
+We implement such shuffling through operations that perturb predicate forms, move blank tokens, and swap keyword contents of arguments.
+Second, \emph{expansion and abstraction} add or remove text fragments from a sentence ~\cite{polyjuice:acl21}.
+We recreate these through operations on keywords (\eg deletion).

-Second, \emph{expansion and abstraction} adds or removes text fragments from a sentence based on context~\cite{polyjuice:acl21}.
-We recreate these through operations on keywords.
-Changing specificity with \optag{CHANGE\_SPEC} to be sparser results in expanded fragments, and removing existing keywords with \optag{CHANGE\_CONTENT} can help abstract text.
-Additionally, we can also \optag{DELETE} whole arguments.

 Finally, \emph{data recombination} involves recombining existing textual fragments, within or across inputs~\citep{akyurek2020learning, andreas-2020-good}.
-With \optag{CHANGE\_CONTENT}, we can add contents not in the original sentence, such that additional context (\eg from corresponding paragraphs in question answering tasks) can be integrated into perturbations.
+With \optag{CHANGE\_CONTENT}, we can integrate additional context (\eg from corresponding paragraphs in question answering tasks) into generations.